 Planning a trip to the Centennial State?
 Perhaps you live here and want to get to know your backyard a little better.
 Regardless of the reason, putting together a Colorado bucket list is a pretty difficult feat because, well, there’s just too much beauty around!

-Some adventures tower high above the crowds, though, and while I advise anyone to create their own list based on their interests, these experiences are absolute non-negotiables when it comes to traveling Colorado, especially if you’re keen to start exploring the more popular sites.
+Some adventures tower high above the crowds, though, and while we advise anyone to create their own list based on their interests, these experiences are absolute non-negotiables when it comes to traveling Colorado, especially if you’re keen to start exploring the more popular sites.

 The Ultimate Colorado Bucket List